bobsyashi/pig-website/README.md

-Add more to donate benifits
+Add more to donate benifits<br>
-Add pig begging on donation
+Add pig begging on donation<br>
-bigger font and different font color
+bigger font and different font color<br>
-More pictures or words on home page
+More pictures or words on home page<br>
-Make picture border black
+Make picture border black<br>